Worley03/rlplugin-damage/README.md

 # Damage Sounds
-A simple plugin that plays custom sounds when the player takes a set amount of damage.
+A simple plugin that plays custom sounds when the player takes set amounts of damage.

 In order to play custom sounds, place a .WAV file inside of .runelite/damagesounds/